Havre de Grace Top To-Dos at the Top of the Chesapeake Bay

 Waterfront fun, amazing seafood, remarkable history and welcoming people make Havre de Grace the true crown of the Chesapeake Bay

 Whether you’re a history buff, a Sunday driver, a seafood lover, or an outdoor adventurer, Havre de Grace has got you covered, here at the gateway to the Chesapeake Bay.
+To take a deeper dive, find out more with Explore Havre de Grace.

 Witness the creation of beautiful, Chesapeake-style waterfowl decoys.
 The decoy carver’s art is an essential part of bay culture, and Havre de Grace is home to true masters.
 Marvel at their work, and even attend lectures to learn how to make your own work of wilderness art at the Havre de Grace Decoy Museum.